 California-based company VG6 Precision has been in the business for only 7 years, but they have still managed to impress consumers with their high-quality products.
 Their AR-15 Gamma 556 Muzzle brake is no exception.

-The first thing you will notice after installing and firing is a significant reduction in muzzle climb and recoil, although the main feature here is managing recoil.
+The first thing you will notice after installing and firing is a significant reduction in muzzle climb and recoil, although the main feature here is recoil reduction.
 You have two large baffles on each side of the device to mitigate recoil and several parallel openings at the top of the device to combat muzzle rise.

 Even though the manufacturer suggests that this hybrid device is best suited for SBR’s and AR-15 pistols, it can be installed on barrels ranging from 10,5 to 18.5 inches using your standard AR tool.
 A crush washer is provided in the package.

 This item is made in the USA, in VG6’s Tacoma, Washington plant.
 It’s made from 17-4ph heat-treated stainless steel and finished with Black Nitride, giving it a satin finish, which, besides being really aesthetically pleasing, also offers high durability and corrosion protection.